Below you’ll find some of the free books available at fsbooks.org. They can be downloaded as EPUB, MOBI or PDF format.

 Pārami, Ways to Cross Life’s Floods.
 Pārami – ‘perfections,’ or transcendent virtues – are daily life practices that give the mind a firm ground in Dhamma.
 Comprising simple qualities like patience, generosity and truthfulness, they can be skilfully applied to the ‘flash-points’ in the day in order to steer the mind out of samsaric currents and on towards peace, clarity and nibbāna.

 Meditation: A Way of Awakening.
 A thorough guide to a range of meditation practices, with short essays on relevant topics, such as kamma, and not-self.

 Kamma and the End of Kamma.
 ‘Kamma’ refers to the principle of the causes and effects of our intentional actions.
 Often seen as a teaching on ethics, its principles also refer to the intentions and subtle actions that constitute meditation practice.

 Rude Awakenings.
 Rude Awakenings records a journey by Ajahn Sucitto and Nick Scott.
-They spent six months together retracing the Buddha’s footsteps in India, along with many detours and sidetracks both physical and psychological.
-The alternating versions of what each of them perceived of their outside world presents a vision of each human being’s pilgrimage through life.
+We spent six months together retracing the Buddha’s footsteps in India, along with many detours and sidetracks both physical and psychological.
+The alternating versions of reality, sometimes comical, sometimes poignant presents a vision of each human being’s wandering through life.

 Great Patient One.
 This book is the sequel to Rude Awakenings.
-It records the seven hundred mile journey on foot, of Ajahn Sucitto and Nick Scott as they spent six months together in the Middle Land of the Buddha, as well as a long loop into Nepal and the Himalayas.
-The arduous nature of the pilgrimage, both physically and psychologically, ‘gives the reader a taste of Dhamma off the cushion and on the road’.
+It continues recording our seven hundred mile journey on foot, and our years of memories, recollections and attitudes as we rambled and struggled together in the Middle Land of the Buddha, and on via a long loop into Nepal and the Himalayas.
+The arduous nature of the pilgrimage, both physically and psychologically, gives the reader a taste of Dhamma ‘off the cushion and on the road’.